infiniteflight/infiniteflight-docs/flying-guide/take-off-to-cruise/autopilot-plus.md

 ---
-id: flight-continuation
+id: autopilot-plus
-title: Flight Continuation
+title: AutoPilot+
-meta: Learn how to use the flight continuation feature in Infinite Flight
+meta: Learn how to use the AutoPilot+ feature in Infinite Flight
 order: 15
 ---

-# Flight Continuation
+# AutoPilot+

-## What is Flight Continuation?
+## What is AutoPilot+?

-Flight Continuation allows pilots to pause and resume their flights, adding flexibility to your flying experience in Infinite Flight.
+AutoPilot+ allows pilots to pause and resume their flights, adding flexibility to your flying experience in Infinite Flight.
 This feature helps manage long-haul flights and unexpected interruptions.

 ## How to use